Dyalog File Server Licences

 For sharing data

-The Dyalog File Server (DFS) Licence allows users to share data using a centralised server, instead of relying on local file sharing over a LAN.
-The DFS can serve both Dyalog Component Files (DCF) and native operating system files — so clients don’t need direct network access to the storage itself.
-This is a powerful and secure storage mechanism for APL arrays, with advantages in security, performance, operations, and recovery.
+The Dyalog File Server (DFS) Licence allows users to share data using a centralised server, rather than sharing files over a LAN.
+The DFS is able to serve both Dyalog Component Files (DCF) and native operating system files, removing the requirement for clients to have network access to file storage.
+This is a storage mechanism for APL arrays.
+The DFS offers users a variety of advantages within the realms of security, performance, operations, and recovery.

 Dyalog File Server Licence Pricing | Annual Cost |